Upcoming Webinar: March 4, 2026 @ 12:30 P.M. (ET) | “The Top 10 Workplace Investigation Cases of 2025” | Register Today!

 Learn more about Christine here

-Cory Boyd is co-managing partner of Rubin Thomlinson LLP.
-With over 20 years of experience, he is a highly accomplished workplace investigator and trainer.
+Cory Boyd is a co-managing Partner of Rubin Thomlinson LLP.
+With over 25 years of experience, he is a highly accomplished workplace investigator and trainer.
 His fair, analytical approach adapts to the characteristics of every workplace he encounters, respecting each client’s unique workplace culture.
-Cory believes that a well-done investigation can truly and deeply improve an organization.
+Using his analytical skills, Cory assists employers in developing systems to ensure compliance with legal and ethical obligations through assessment processes, and he works with clients to identify individual and systemic issues within the organization, with the end goal of helping to create healthy and respectful workplaces.

 Learn more about Cory here.